arJ-V/IMC-Pros-tools/README.md

 ## More Tools

-Optimizer
 **ProsperityGPT**
-- GPT trained on high-competitors and quantitative finance literature, learn more about construction in the [readme.](https://github.com/arJ-V/IMC-Pros-tools/blob/main/ProsperityGPT/readme.md)
+- GPT trained on high-competitors and quantitative finance literature, learn more about construction in the [readme.](https://github.com/arJ-V/IMC-Pros-tools/blob/main/ProsperityGPT/readme.md). (folder of ProsperityGPT in this repo)
 - [Link to GPT](https://chatgpt.com/g/g-682c8d8303c48191bc8889ce6a5b58f2-prosperitygpt)

+**imc-Prospector**
+- yes im giving them all corny names. cl + algo checker. loved using jmerle's cl submitter but wanted functionality to check for any stupid errors before submitting to prosperity and waiting a bunch for a error response.
+So... thats what this is. check out the repo: [link](https://github.com/arJ-V/imc-prospector), or the pypi package: [link](https://pypi.org/project/imc-prospector/#description)

-Manual-Sim
+Manual-Sim (tbd?)